Versioning of Process Definitions

 - Support for migrating process instances to new a version is supported within certain limits.

-So you can see different versions in the process definition table and the process instances are linked to this:
+You can see different versions in the process definition table and the process instances are linked to this:

 Which Version Will be Used